amateur80lvl/lxcex/README.md

 ## Quirks

-* Drop-down menus Kate have significant offset to the right and appear with a delay.
+* Drop-down menus in Kate have significant offset to the right and appear with a delay.
   The latter, however, might be visual effects that don't work properly and can be turned off in the configuration center, I presume.
 GTK apps, e.g. Thunar, don't have such quirks.
-* Weston terminal does not honour user's shell from /etc/passwd and uses `sh` if Weston started by runit, where parent shell is `sh`.
+* Weston terminal does not honour user's shell from /etc/passwd and uses `sh` if Weston is started by runit, where parent shell is `sh`.
 * When maximizing Chromium, top left position sometimes remains unchanged.
 * In Kate text is not displayed on vertical tabs (Documents, File System)
 * Copy-pasting from Kate to Weston terminal drops newlines.